fladdict/llm_games/README.md

 You can change the gender of the player and heroine if you wish.

-LLM RPG is really inclusive and you can do whatever you want.
+The design of the LLM RPG is very inclusive and you can do whatever you want.

-Chanage line 5 of the prompt.
+Chanage line in Basic Story section in the prompt.

 ```
-* Player is male.
-Childhood frind id female.
+* Player is a boy.
+Childhood Friend is a girl.
 ```

 # Changing the language

-Change final line of the prompt.
+Basically, the language should change in response to user input.
+But if it does not work well, change final line of the prompt.

 ```
 All Input and output should be in English.